Life without ObserversLet’s say you need to listen to changes in a model's attributes and trigger some events based on those changes. If you look at the following example, I’ve done exaclty that. If the status of application is changed an email is sent.

 end

-The above piece of code violates the Single Responsibility Principle, which states that each class should have “only one responsiblity”.
-The User
+endThe above piece of code violates the Single Responsibility Principle, which states that each class should have “only one responsiblity”.
+The User model should only deal with saving and manipulating the application object.
+Sending emails is not part of it’s responsiblity.

-.
+## ActiveRecord::ObserversWe can delegate the responsibility of observing changes in model attributes and responding to those changes, to a separate Observer class.
 Model specific event handling is much cleaner this way.
 This way, we can refrain from polluting the model by adding not un-necessary methods.

 class UserObserver < ActiveRecord::Observer